www.hippielight.com | Vintage Historical "lava lamp" Showcase | Vintage "lava lamps" | The History of the lava lamp

 The Decorator is sometimes confused for the later smaller 1970s Model Enchantress Planter which actually featured its own hippie flower ring straight out of the box!

 www.hippielight.com | The Vintage Musical Lava Lamp | Music to our ears and eyes

 We lava lamp collectors love the original lava lamps made in the USA and nothing is better than finding a lamp style or design that has not been seen before.

-The lamp on the left is a typical Aristocrat with the white base and cap combination with the gold flecks of paint on the base and the cap.
+The lamp below is a typical Aristocrat with the white base and cap combination with the gold flecks of paint on the base and the cap.
 It is not an early white and gold Aristocrat as earlier versions of these lamps featured a gold cap as opposed to the white/gold cap seen.

 However unlike normal ones this features an inverted tray that is located on the mid-point of the base.
 This tray contains two musical windup music motors which play sound.
 Once the music motors have been wound by clockwork action, they will begin to play music.
 Funky and great for for the young kids.